pontusnyman/tati/README.md

 <!-- CONTRIBUTING -->
 ## Interviewee

-Clone this repo, create a branch, complete all tasks and open a Pull Request - Should be solved under one hour
+Fork this repo, create a branch, complete all tasks and open a Pull Request - Should be solved around one-two hours

 ## Getting Started

 Hi there,
 under testcafe you will find a file called test.spec.js.
-This file contains one almost complete test that you need to correct and 4 that you need to write yourself.
+This file contains one almost complete test that you need to correct and six more tests that you need to write yourself.
 In this exmaple we are using a Javascript framework called Testcafe.
 And you are allowed to use Testcafes documentation [https://devexpress.github.io/testcafe/documentation/reference/] .
-This testsuit should test a webshop [https://www.saucedemo.com/].
+We are testing a webshop [https://www.saucedemo.com/].
 On the login page you find credentioals that you need to use to complete all tests.
 Good luck!

 ### Prerequisites